xemantic/xemantic-kotlin-swing-dsl/README.md

 * No `J` prefix in UI component names (historically `J` was added to differentiate Swing components from AWT components and is mostly irrelevant for modern purposes).
-* Master JFrame is created with the `MainWindow` builder, which also takes care of setting up the `SwingScope` holding a coroutine scope bound to Swing's event dispatcher thread.
+* Main JFrame is created with the `MainWindow` builder, which also takes care of setting up the `SwingScope` holding a coroutine scope bound to Swing's event dispatcher thread.
 * Instead of event listeners (callbacks), events are delivered through `Flow`s.
 The `listen()` function collects the flow in the newly launched coroutine, which is cancelled when the window